vasilis-stylianou/vasilis-stylianou.github.io/_posts/2019-09-19-ML_Kaggle_DSB_1.md

 c) check if the user was doing something weird to familiarize himself/herself with the game (e.g. at the beginnig might press randomly)

 (in progress)

+# Conclusion

+Our dataset seems to be very rich in informative data.
+However we need to build a machine learning model and check which features are important for our classification task.
+This is the topic discussion of the [second part](https://vasilis-stylianou.github.io/ML_Kaggle_DSB_2/) of this series of posts.